Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: Tree level calculation of the relevant processes

 \subsection{Auxiliary processes: $h\to\omega\omega$, $h\to hh$ and $h\to W\omega$}

-In this subsection we collect a series of $1\to 2$ tree level processes that are useful to uniquely determine the counterterms.
-These processes typically cannot take place on-shell, but they have to be rendered finite anyway through the renormalization procedure.
-They are: \begin{enumerate} \item \textbf{$h\to\omega\omega$ process}.\\ The tree level amplitude of this decay up to NLO is (with $p_h$ the Higgs 4-moment)
+In this subsection we collect a series of $1\to 2$ tree-level processes that are useful to uniquely determine the counterterms.
+One of the processes ($h \to hh$) cannot take place on shell, but it has to be rendered finite through the renormalization procedure.
+They are \begin{enumerate} \item \textbf{$h\to\omega\omega$ process}.\\ The tree-level amplitude of this decay up to NLO is (with $p_h$ the Higgs 4-moment)